trivago/triava/tck/README.md

 	// Observation: Mandates to throw NullPointerException when passing null as keyClass or valueClass
 	// Issue: Javadocs and Spec do not mention behavior on null.

+# org.jsr107.tck.event.CacheListenerTest.testFilteredListener(CacheListenerTest.java:396)
+	// Observation: Unclear spec for Cache.remove(key): We need to use oldValue as value in the event.
+The Spec is not clear about this, but the TCK bombs
+	// us with NPE when we would use null as "value" and oldValue as "old value".
+The JSR107 RI uses oldValue as "value" and leaves the "old value" unset.
+	// org.jsr107.tck.event.CacheListenerTest$MyCacheEntryEventFilter.evaluate(CacheListenerTest.java:344)  // <<< Location of NPE

 # CacheMBStatisticsBeanTest
 	// Three wrong assertEquals() checks, where the "expected" and "actual" parameters are exchanged.